MostBasedCase/BPSRModuleOptimizer/README.md

 - Outputs users' 4 best modules

 ## WIP
-- 1 Score captured modules
+- 1 Save best score/modules to CSV or JSON
 - 2 create UI for ease of use
+- 3 automate capture and cursor movement

 ## Tech